justin808/justin808.github.io/source/about/justin-gordon-resume.markdown

 </li>
 <li>Most significant contribution is the lead implementer of improved storage
-  layer architecture from shredded database tables to highly performing serialized form, using an XP development methodology (TDD, pair programming, and scrum meetings), along with a mechanism of searching the data via database XML.
+  layer architecture from shredded database tables to highly performing binary serialization, using an XP development methodology (TDD, pair programming, and scrum meetings), along with a mechanism of searching the data via database XML.
 </li>